To be an active part of the community an understanding of British values is vital.

 Knowing their place within the local community, the country and the wider world.
-This will include opportunities to visit local places and support events as well as opportunities to participate in volunteering and work experience.
-More importantly we work hard to open our school to the local community.
+This will include the opportunity to visit local places and support events as well as opportunities to volunteer and take part in work experience.
+We also work to open up the school to the local community.

-Through each key stage we aim to provide a safe, stimulating and caring educational environment in which all pupils are able to learn and develop their social, creative and academic skills.
+Throughout the school we aim to provide an educational environment that enriches curriculum, making it accessible and relevant to all pupils.
+All pupils are able to learn and develop their social, creative and academic skills.

-Our pupils are also assessed using external criteria in Year R, Year 1 for phonics.
-Year 2 and Year 6.
-We use external assessment in the form of accredited awards for our older pupils including Entry level certificates, GCSE, Arts Award and Duke of Edinburgh.
+Our pupils are also assessed using external criteria in Year R, Year 1 for phonics, Year 2 and Year 6.
+We use external assessment in the form of accredited awards for our older pupils including Entry Level Certificates, GCSEs (supported by our host schools on satellite provision), Arts Award, Duke of Edinburgh and BTEC Workskills.

-Within the curriculum throughout the school we ensure pupils have a breadth of experiences and we capture some of these within our 50 Things to do before leaving Dorothy Goodman School.
+We ensure that pupils have a breadth of experiences within the curriculum and as part of our wider offer and we capture some of these things with our 50 Things to do before leaving Dorothy Goodman School.

-In recognition of the diversity of our pupils our curriculum is offered across six sites, three of which are inclusive satellite bases in partnership with local mainstream schools: Richmond Primary School (KS 1/2), Redmoor Academy (KS 3) and Hinckley Academy HAJC6 (KS 4/5).
+The diversity of our pupils means that our curriculum is offered across six sites, three of which are inclusive satellite bases in partnership with local mainstream schools: New Lubbesthorpe Primary School (Key Stage 1), Richmond Primary (Key Stage 2) and The Hinckley School (Key Stage 3 to 5).